|

 MADV_HUGEPAGE for general information on memory

 requirements for THP.
-If the range provided spans
+If the range provided spans multiple

-huge page-aligned/sized region fails, the operation may
+page-aligned/sized region fails, the operation may continue

-specified memory.
-MADV_COLLAPSE will automatically clamp
+memory.
+MADV_COLLAPSE will automatically clamp the

-the provided range to be hugepage-aligned.
+provided range to be hugepage-aligned.

 All non-resident pages covered by the range will first be